NourRabee/DesignPatterns/README.md

 2- Factory  Method: Object creation is deferred to subclasses, which implement the factory method to create objects based on their logic.

-3- Abstract Factory: The "Factory of Factories" allows clients to work with related objects while abstracting away the details of their creations.
+3- Abstract Factory: The "Factory of Factories"  pattern provides a way to create families of related objects without specifying their concrete classes.